jaeminjj/MOPA/README.md

 Tutorial data can be downloaded in https://cobi.knu.ac.kr/tools.php

+You can track tutorial step by step in tutorial/MOPA_Tutorial.ipynb

 Below figure is an workflow method of MOPA
 ## Tutorial using colon cancer data (TCGA-COAD)
 <img src="./images/MOPA_workflow.jpg" alt="visualize 1" width="600"/>